Old Lace (comics): Chase

 At the moment of Gertrude's death, she transfers her psychic link with Old Lace to her boyfriend Chase.
 From this moment, Old Lace becomes loyal to Chase.
 Chase uses Old Lace much more aggressively then Gertrude did, ordering her to rip an enemy's throat out.
 However, Old Lace does not follow Chase's order quite as well as she followed those of Gert.
 Old Lace sometimes protests and Chase has to remind her that he is in charge of her now.
 Just as with Gertrude, the psychic link with Chase shares the same disadvantage in that if either is injured, they will both share the pain.

 Alex

 Alex was the original leader of the Runaways.
 He learned of Old Lace's existence before even Gertrude and masterminded a plan for her to stumble upon Old Lace seemingly accidentally.
 During the final battle with The Pride, Gertrude tells Old Lace that if anything happens to her, OL should obey Alex's commands.
 However, Gertrude is unaware that Alex is the team's traitor and is actually working for The Pride.
 Alex sees to it that Gertrude is knocked out and assumes control over Old Lace.
 Old Lace follows Alex until Gertrude revives and immediately takes control of Old Lace again and has the dinosaur turn against Alex.

 Other versions

-Old Lace can also be found in the Marvel Zombies vs. The Army of Darkness book.
-In several panels, the zombified Runaways are feeding upon Old Lace while a group of zombies chases down Blob.